Selling a Private Vehicle in Perth

 State-Specific Regulations

-• Victoria: Vehicles must have a current roadworthy certificate if sold with registration.
-Unregistered vehicles can be sold without an RWC.
+• Victoria: Vehicles need a roadworthy certificate if sold with registration.
+Unregistered cars can be sold without RWC.

-• New South Wales: An e-Safety Check (pink slip) might be required if the vehicle is older than five years.
+• New South Wales: May need an e-Safety Check (pink slip) if the vehicle is over five years old.

-3. Updating the vehicle registration records to reflect the new owner.
+• Transferring the vehicle registration to the new owner.

 Why Choose WA Auto Parts?